What Your Risk Management's Missing

 Ten CVSS 1.0 vulnerabilities do not equal one CVSS 10.0 vulnerability.

-Let's say instead we add up the number of vulnerabilities by their qualitative CVSS scores.
-Then, we could keep a tally of, say, low, medium, high and critical severity vulnerabilities which we would try to address separately.
-This approach would yield a complicated view of the security status of the system, as it would not be unified.
+Here is where the grouping of vulnerabilities into their severity ranges seems useful.
+Assuming our two applications have many more vulnerabilities with different CVSS scores, we could keep a tally of, let's say, low, medium, high and critical severity vulnerabilities which we would try to address separately.
+This approach would yield a complicated view of the security status of each system, as it would not be unified.
 This could be tolerated.
 But a basic flaw is that the segmentation of CVSS scores into qualitative levels is arbitrary.
-For example, a vulnerability is considered critical only if it has been given a score of at least 9.0, so one that is given a score of 8.9 is "just" a high severity one.
-It is that difference of 0.1 that would mean the prioritization of the former, while they could be threatening the system to a fairly similar degree of risk.
+For example, a vulnerability is considered critical only if it has been given a score of at least 9.0, so one that is given a score of 8.9 is labeled as of high severity.
+It is that mere difference of 0.1 that would mean the prioritization of the former, while both could be threatening the system with a fairly similar degree of risk.
+Even worse, the latter may be seen as having the same priority as another vulnerability with a score of 7.0 since both are part of the high severity range.

 Get started with Fluid Attacks' Vulnerability Management solution right now